tuvo1106/aws-primer/certified_solutions_architect.md

 #### _Sticky Sessions_

-- Sticky Sessions is an advanced load balancing method that allows you to bind a user's session to a specific EC2 isntance.
+- Sticky Sessions is an advanced load balancing method that allows you to bind a user's session to a specific EC2 instance.
 - Ensures all requests from that session are sent to the same instance.
 - Typically utilized with CLB.
 - Can be enabled for ALB though it cna only be set on a Target Group, not EC2 instances.